More than 90% of Americans find trip planning stressful and creating an itinerary is considered the most dreadful part.

 User Interview

-To enrich the data gathered from my online survey and bridge the gap in understanding the 45+ age group, I interviewed 5 participants from 28 to 66 years old to gather qualitative insights on their trip planning behaviors and the challenges they face throughout the journey.
+To enrich the data gathered from my online survey, I also interviewed 5 participants from 28 to 66 years old to gather qualitative insights on their trip planning behaviors and the challenges they face throughout the journey.

 — Jonathan, 57